Una Noche Juntos: Live

-Una Noche Juntos: Live (English: One Night Together: Live; released in Mexico as En vivo... contigo en un baile) is a live album by Mazz recorded on June 23, 1991 at Rosedale Park in San Antonio, Texas, with a sold-out attendance of 9000.
-It was released October 5, 1991 by Capitol/EMI Latin.
-The album was first to include the studio-recorded hit "Que Me Lleven Canciones", which won Song of the Year at the 1992 Tejano Music Awards.
+Una Noche Juntos: Live (One Night Together: Live; released in Mexico as En vivo... contigo en un baile) is the first and only live album by the American Tejano band Mazz, released on October 5, 1991, by Capitol/EMI Latin.
+It was recorded on June 23, 1991 at Rosedale Park in San Antonio, Texas before a sold-out attendance of 9000.